Jalanjii/mohjalanji.github.io/_projects/autosar.md

 subtitle: "Systematic Duplocation of AUTOSAR ARXML Element"
 ---

-This project was realized with two main Python packages: lxml and argparse.
+This project is about an AUTOSAR CLassic Cloner Tool.
+The goal was to duplicate runnables, variables, and ports in a systematic way via the command-line interface.